pierre-vigier/Perl6-Math-Matrix/README.md

 ### [add](#matrix-math-operations)

 Adding a matrix, vector or scalar.
+Named arguments *:row* and *:column* have no fixed position.

 When adding two matrices, they have to be of the same size.
 Instead of Math::matrix object you can also provide the cell data as [new []](#new--), [new ()](#new---1) or [new ""](#new---2) would accept it.